3 takeaways from AP review of small-business loan program

 An AP investigation focused on companies that are listed on stock exchanges because they must file documents with the Securities and Exchange Commission declaring the loans.
 Private businesses — from large firms to neighborhood shops — do not have to disclose.

-By combing through thousands of regulatory filings, the AP found that at least 75 publicly traded companies received a combined $300 million in loans.
+By combing through thousands of regulatory filings, the AP found that at least 94 publicly traded companies or their subsidiaries received a combined $365 million in loans since the program opened April 3.
 That $4 million average compared to the $206,000 average of a typical loan, according to SBA statistics.

 WHAT AP FOUND ABOUT THE PUBLICLY TRADED COMPANIES

-Of the 75 companies, 19 had warned investors months ago — while U.S. economic prospects were strong — that their executives or auditors were not sure they could remain viable.
-That amounts to 25% of firms that the AP had identified.
-Some executives interviewed by the AP argued that these are exactly the kind of companies that need a hand.
-The other side of the argument: Taxpayers shouldn’t subsidize a business known to be struggling.
+Of the 94 companies that made filings through Monday, 23 had warned investors months ago — while U.S. economic prospects were strong — that their executives or auditors were not sure they could remain viable.
+That amounts to about 25% of firms that the AP had identified.
+Some executives interviewed by the AP argued that their struggling companies are exactly the kind that need a hand.
+The other side of the argument: Taxpayers shouldn’t subsidize a business with an unsound financial foundation.

 The AP’s review also found examples of companies that had foreign owners and that were delisted from U.S. stock exchanges, or threatened with removal, because their stocks performed poorly even before the coronavirus shocked the world economy.